-Tennessee Valley Railroad Museum’s Soule Shops in East Chattanooga is one of the best-equipped facilities of its type in the country.
+The Soule Shops at Tennessee Valley Railroad Museum in East Chattanooga stand as one of the best-equipped facilities of its kind across the nation.

 Our Machines Include: